Uproar in Parliament over withdrawal of SPG cover to Rahul, Sonia Gandhi

 The government earlier this replaced the SPG security cover given to the family of former prime minister Rajiv Gandhi, who was assassinated by LTTE terrorists on May 21, 1991, by the 'Z-plus' security of the CRPF.

 The security of the Gandhi family is now being taken over by commandos trained by the Central Reserve Police Force (CRPF).
-Recently, the government had downgraded the security cover of former Prime Minister Manmohan Singh.
+Recently, the government had downgraded the security cover of former prime minister Manmohan Singh.
 Manmohan Singh's security cover was downgraded from SPG to Z-plus, reports said.